aoijs/website/src/content/docs/guides/application/commands.md

   `
 }
 ```
-Restart your commands using `$updateCommands` and the slash command will now respond with `Hi.`!
+Restart your commands using `$updateCommands` and the slash command should now respond with `Hi.`!

 # Creating options
 `$createApplicationCommand` function has one extra parameter dedicated to options, it is usually a JSON format that goes like this: